-A "Master of Science in Engineering".
-Awarded by Purdue, West Lafayette.
+A: "Master of Science in Engineering" Awarded by Purdue University, West Lafayette.

 Q: What will appear on my transcript?

-Q: If I focus in ME for my engineering classes, can I receive the degree of Master of Science in Mechanical Engineering?
+Q: If I focus in a specific discipline for my engineering classes, can I receive the degree of Master of Science in Mechanical Engineering?

-A The flexibility of the interdisciplinary degree allows you to mix and match courses from the different disciplines as approved by your academic advisory committee.
-There are no core course requirements.
+A: The flexibility of the interdisciplinary degree allows you to mix and match courses from the different disciplines as approved by your academic advisory committee.
+Some discipline specific concentrations may have more prescribed course requirements.
 You may take classes for which you have the pre-requisites.